 Year Four - Classes Polaris and Rigel

-Hello and welcome to Year 4.
-Year 4 comprises of Classes Polaris and Rigel.
-Both are named after stars in the night sky.
+Hello and welcome to Year 4!
+Year 4 comprises Classes Polaris and Rigel which are both named after stars in the night sky.
 Polaris is the brightest star in the constellation of Ursa Minor and Rigel is found in the constellation of Orion.